Are you open to the public?

 What are your hours of operation?

-Butterflies and insects are a seasonal business, so be advised that our hours of operation change during late autumn, winter, and early spring.
-Outdoor operations, including the butterfly house and plant sales, are available from May through October.
-The insectarium and gift shop are open regardless of weather or season.
-Please check our Plan A Visit page for our current hours of operation.
+Butterflies and insects are a seasonal business so be advised that our hours of operation change during late autumn, winter, and early spring.
+Outdoor operations, including the butterfly house and plant sales, are available from May through September.
+The insectarium and boutique are open during all hours of operation.
+Please check our Plan A Visit page for our current hours.

 Should I call ahead to schedule a tour?

 If you have a party of 8 or less and are visiting during our regular business hours, scheduling a tour is not necessary.
 We welcome visitors and conduct tours on a walk-in basis.

 For classroom field trips, summer camps, scout troops, garden clubs, and other group visits, please schedule your visit by calling us to make arrangements.
 Please see our Education page for more information on group scheduling and pricing.

 Absolutely!
 We love children of all ages and encourage you to expose them to the wonderful world of bugs at an early age.
 Please note that all children must be supervised by an adult at all times when in all areas of the facility, including: the boutique, the insectarium, the garden, and the butterfly flight house.

 Due to the nature of our historic building, the front entrance step may not be accessible to all visitors.
 Visitors with difficulty navigating the front step may be admitted through the garden entrance.
 Please let an associate at the front desk know if the garden entrance is needed.

 The butterfly garden and butterfly flight house are located in the outdoor garden area.
 Be advised that all outdoor areas consist of grass and loose gravel paths.

 We are committed to doing everything we can to ensure every guest has a fulfilling experience at Idlewild Butterfly Farm.
 Please let us know your needs so we can take steps to offer accommodations.